hansgill/express-coffee-sequelize-boilerplate/README.md

-##express-coffee-mongo-boilerplate by Hans Gill
+##express-coffee-sequelize-boilerplate by Hans Gill

-ExpressJS CoffeeScript Mongodb Boilerplate code.
-This repo lets you get up and running in no time and focus on building a node based app using coffeescript, mongo and expressJS
+ExpressJS CoffeeScript Sequelize Boilerplate code.
+This repo lets you get up and running in no time and focus on building a node based app using coffeescript, RDBMS and expressJS

 ##Configuration